-Many people are self-conscious about themselves during an interview.
-They stress about everything from the first handshake to the last one.
-However, most people would agree that the most difficult part about landing a new job is the salary negotiation.
-It can be an uncomfortable conversation, but it has huge impact on your financial future.
+Many people are self-conscious during interviews, stressing about everything from the first handshake to the final farewell.
+However, for most, the most challenging part of securing a new job is the salary negotiation.
+It can be an uncomfortable conversation, but it has a significant impact on your financial future.

-Therefore, we offer you few tips and Secrets to keep in mind while negotiating your best offer.
-These tips will help you be less anxious about salary negotiation.
+Therefore, we offer you a few tips and secrets to keep in mind while negotiating your best offer.
+These tips will help alleviate anxiety about salary negotiation.
 After all, the purpose of getting a job is to secure a good offer, a favorable package, and benefits.

-You know that the subject is going to come up so prepare yourself.
-Do a little checking on what a person with your qualifications is earning in your demographic area.
+You know that the subject is going to come up, so prepare yourself.
+Do a little research on what a person with your qualifications earns in your demographic area.

-Emphasize the reasons you should get the offer.
-Document your skills and accomplishments, and be prepared to talk about them.
+Emphasize the reasons you should receive the offer.
+Document your skills and accomplishments, and be prepared to discuss them.

-Get the employer to disclose salary before you do
+Get the employer to disclose your salary before you do:

 Don't be the first to mention salary during the interview.
 Let the employer or interviewer bring it up as many times as necessary until you feel ready.

 The first person to talk establishes the range.
-If you give a number first, the interviewer will either tell you you're in the same ballpark as him, or you're high.
-And probably you will never know if you hit below the range the interviewer was considering.
+If you give a number first, the interviewer will either tell you that you're in the same ballpark as them, or you're too high.
+You may never know if you suggested a figure below the range the interviewer was considering.

-Once the past salary is on the table, your negotiating edge goes out the window.
+Once past salary is on the table, your negotiating edge disappears.

-Sometimes the salary offered may seem low, but the benefits and perks can add up to 40 percent to your basic salary.
+Sometimes the offered salary may seem low, but the benefits and perks can add up to 40 percent of your basic salary.

-Do not negotiate the salary before you have the full offer in writing so that you know what you will have in terms of benefits.
-Once you have the written offer, ask for a night to think about it and come back with a counter offer.
+Don't negotiate the salary before you have the full offer in writing so that you know what you will receive in terms of benefits.
+Once you have the written offer, ask for a night to think about it and come back with a counteroffer.

 Be amicable when discussing salary.
 You should make the employer feel that you are on the same side and working together to find a package that would satisfy everyone's needs.

-Finally, never underestimate the importance of negotiating salary in an interview.
-You might say you hate confrontation, and negotiating is not your strength, but if you try you will almost always get more money, and you will definitely get better each time you try.
+Finally, never underestimate the importance of negotiating salary during an interview.
+You might say you hate confrontation, and negotiating is not your strength, but if you try, you will almost always get more money, and you will get better each time you try.